hushaudio/PuppeteerMCP/README.md

 ### 4. Usage in Cursor
 You can now ask Cursor to take screenshots and they will appear as inline images in the chat:

+#### Basic Screenshots:
 - "Take a screenshot of https://example.com"
 - "Capture mobile and desktop screenshots of this website"
 - "Show me how this page looks on different screen sizes"
 - "Take a high-quality PNG screenshot of this website"
 - "Get optimized JPEG screenshots for faster loading"

+#### ✅ NEW - Error Debugging:
+- "Take a screenshot of my app and show me any JavaScript errors"
+- "Debug this webpage - capture screenshots and check for console errors"
+- "Screenshot this site and tell me about any network failures"
+- "Show me the page visually and report any CORS issues"
+- "Take screenshots and analyze all console output for debugging"

-The screenshots will appear directly in Cursor's chat interface, allowing multimodal AI models (GPT-4o, Claude 3, Gemini Pro) to analyze them visually and provide feedback on design, layout, and functionality.
+The screenshots will appear directly in Cursor's chat interface with **comprehensive error reporting**, allowing multimodal AI models (GPT-4o, Claude 3, Gemini Pro) to analyze them visually AND provide feedback on both design/layout AND technical issues like JavaScript errors, failed network requests, and console warnings.

 ## Development